Good Friday prayer for the Jews: Background

-Since the rise of the church to the Roman state religion from AD 380, the Christian mission among Jews had very little success.
-Only a few theologians such as Hieronymus and Leo the Great admonished Christians around AD 400 to include the Jews as unbelievers in their prayers, since they were the root of the Church.
+Since the rise of Christianity as the Roman state religion from AD 380, the Christian mission among Jews had limited success.
+Around AD 400, writers such as Jerome and Leo the Great referred to the practice of including Jews in Christian prayers as unbelievers, drawing on Pauline theology that presents them as the root of the Church (Romans 11:18).

 Since about AD 500, a special Jewish prayer in the daily Mass has been known.
 However, this was only included in some measuring orders in Spain since AD 586.
 The Roman, Milan and Gallican Liturgies of the 6th century prayed for Jews, heretics and pagans only on Good Friday.
 The Sacramentarium Gregorianum, around the late 6th century, contained such Good Friday prayers.
 According to the Ambrosian Rite in the 8th century, they were formulated equally for all three groups and demanded that all of them include a genuflection.

 Around 800, for the first time in the Salzburg chapters, then in the church mass books among the Carolingians, the interceding for the Jews, the usual invitation to the prayers, otherwise usual in all prayers, was missing.
 Amalarius justified this around 820 as follows:

 "In all prayers we bend the knee, (...) except when we pray 'pro perfidis Judaeis'.
 For they have bent their knees before Christ, but have turned a good custom into its opposite, since they did this as a mockery."

 With this, he wrote the sneering knee fall of Roman soldiers who scourged and tortured Jesus before his crucifixion, mentioned in Matthew 27:29 and Mark 15:19.
 This justification prevailed throughout the Church, as such, the genuflection in the prayer for the Jews was omitted.

 A handwritten marginal note on the sacramentarium of Saint-Vast (10th century), translated in 1924 justified the elimination of the genuflection.
 It was as follows:

 "Here none of us [priests] should bow down because of the fear that the wrath of the Christian people instilled in his priests."

-According to this, the hatred of Jews forced the clergy to omit the genuflection.
-Many commentators followed this interpretation, because it relieved the church of its responsibility for anti-Judaism.
-Jules Isaac, on the other hand, emphasized in 1956 that "noxa" in medieval Latin never meant anger or hatred, but instead "sin".
-The phrase can therefore only be translated as "...because of the sin of the people and because of their anger", so it refers to Jews, and not Christians.

 Throughout the Middle Ages, Good Friday and Easter week generally was a time of dread for Jews who often came under attack.
 The extent to which the language used in the Good Friday prayers contributed to this is a matter of dispute.